Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Understanding of your brand

-As the person who transforms the knowledge about your company into visual elements, a product designer should have a clear idea of the company they are working for.
-It includes thorough knowledge of who you are, what you offer, and what your customers need.
+As the person who transforms knowledge about your company into visual elements, a product designer should have a clear idea of the company they are working for.
+This includes a proper understanding of who you are, what you offer, and what your customers need and desire.

 • Effective projects

-When you go through the designer’s portfolio, don’t make quick judgements based on just nice visuals.
-What you need to find out is whether any of those nice designs have shown effective results such as increased popularity or profits of the companies.
+When reviewing the designer’s portfolio, don’t make quick judgments based on lovely visuals.
+You need to find out whether any of those nice designs have shown effective results, such as increased popularity or company profits, how long it took to achieve such a result and the process the designer followed to reach the project’s conclusion.

 • Soft skills

 One of the most crucial abilities of a designer is to effectively collaborate with other researchers, engineers, and product managers.
-But what is as much important is the skill of understanding your users, their needs, and requests.
-For this, they need to possess the ability to effectively solve such problems.
+Equally important is the skill of understanding your users, their needs, and their requests.
+For this, they need to possess the ability to solve such problems effectively.

 • Good at management

-The job of a product designer requires the ability to run numerous processes like producing wireframes, creating test plans, running tests, and launching simultaneously.
-For this, they need to assemble and manage teams that carry out these tasks.
-So their must-have are the skills of time management, coordination, and collaboration.
+The job of a product designer requires the ability to run numerous processes, such as producing wireframes, creating test plans, running tests, and launching simultaneously.
+They also need to assemble and manage teams that carry out these tasks.
+So, their must-have skills are time management, coordination, and collaboration.

 • Keeping up with the latest design trends

-Your designer should have a clear understanding of what innovation and changes happen in the industry.
+our designer should understand industry innovation and changes.
 This includes analyzing the user's changing needs and implementing them in the design.
-Also, a designer should be aware of how your product can be improved to keep up with the competitors.
+A designer should also know how to improve your product to keep up with competitors.

 FAQ